deployphp/deployer/docs/getting-started.md

 dep init
 ```

-Deployer will ask you a few question and after finishing you will have a
+Deployer will ask you a few questions, and after finishing you will have a
 **deploy.php** or **deploy.yaml** file.
 This is our deployment recipe.
 It contains hosts, tasks and requires other recipes.
 All framework recipes
 that come with Deployer are based on the [common](recipe/common.md) recipe.